redox-os/book/src/ch04-09-graphics-windowing.md

 #### Libraries

-The programs written for these libraries can run on Orbital.
+The programs written with these libraries can run on Orbital.

 - SDL1.2
 - SDL2